Drainage Systems in High Rise Buildings

 This is a project stretching over 70 floors, 220,000m², and comprises condominiums, a luxury hotel, casino, shops, restaurant, spa and business centre.
 With the consultants, Studor was able to provide a solution without the need for vent pipes, which the shape of the building would not have allowed.

-Century Tower Hotel, now the Una Hotel Century, was converted from a 20 storey office building.
-The exterior remained original, while the interiors were stripped to accommodate new luxurious suites with large bathrooms.
+The Hub hotel was previously a 20 storey office building.
+On conversion, the exterior remained original, while the interiors were stripped to accommodate new luxurious suites with large bathrooms.
 This created an additional demand for drainage without extra room for stack ventilation, whilst also keeping noise levels to a minimum.

-The solution was to fit a combination of Mini-Vents, Trap-Vents, Maxi-Vents and the P.A.P.A., fitting the complete Studor Single Pipe System to the existing drainage system with little intrusive or additional work.
+The solution was to fit a combination of Mini-Vents, Trap-Vents, Maxi-Vents and the P.A.P.A., fitting the complete Studor System to the existing drainage system with little intrusive or additional work.